ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Attribute list](../../images/dashboard/catalog_attribtues_list.png)

 ### Creating new attribute
 To create a new attribute, click on the button in the upper left corner of the attribute table - *Add New*.
-You will be redirected to the attribute details page (see [below](#editing-attributes)).
+You will be redirected to the attribute details page (see [Editing attributes](#editing-attributes)).

 ### Editing attribute
 To edit an attribute, click on the edit button in the attribute list.
 This opens the attribute details page.
 The detail page consists of the following sections:
 1. *General information* - this section contains the name and unit of the attribute.
-If you've just created the attribute or it has no values, you can change type of attribute (see [below](#attribute-types))
+If you've just created the attribute or it has no values, you can change type of attribute (see [Attribute types](#attribute-types))
 2. *Translated fields* - this section contains the translated name of the attribute.
 You can translate the name of the attribute into multiple languages.
 3. *Attributes* - this section contains the list of values of the attribute.
 The list has the following columns:
   * Value - the value of the attribute
   * List of languages (if it's `text` attribute type) - the value of the attribute in the given language
   * Actions - edit and delete buttons
-    * Edit - click on the edit button opens the edit attribute value page (see [below](#editing-attribute-values))
+    * Edit - click on the edit button opens the edit attribute value page (see [Editing attribute values](#editing-attribute-values))
     * Delete - click on the delete button deletes the attribute value
 ![Attribute details](../../images/dashboard/catalog_attributes_detail.png)